 inner critc

-Please feel free to contact me with any questions you may have about counselling, or to arrange a free 20 minute chat online to help you decide if you would like to go ahead with a more in-depth 50 minutes paid consultation in person.
+You can contact me with any questions you may have about counselling, or to arrange a complimentary 20 minute chat online before deciding to go ahead with a more in-depth 50 minutes paid consultation in person.

 All enquiries will be answered within working hours so there is likely to be a delay in my reply if you email outside these times.
 All contact is strictly confidential.

-There is no set number, everyone is different, and this is something we will decide together at the assessment.
-I am happy to work open-ended or to a set number of sessions.
-But however you choose, we will have regular reviews.
+There is no set number, everyone is different, and this is something we can decide together at the assessment.
+I am happy to work open-ended or to a set number of sessions, but whatever you choose, we will have regular reviews.

 I am a registered member of the National Counselling and Psychotherapy Society (NCPS) and adhere to their ethical framework which means that what we discuss stays in the room.
 However, my work is discussed in my regular supervision which ensures I’m working ethically and safely.
 My supervisor is also a member of a professional body, so the confidentiality is maintained within the professional relationship.
 Confidentiality may have to be breached if I feel you or someone else is at risk from harm, in which case I will discuss this with you first.

-Counselling, in the beginning, works best when we can meet regularly because it allows you to build trust and a feeling of safety, therefore creating an environment for you to feel relaxed enough to talk honestly and go deeper with the work.
-Once you get to a place of not needing weekly sessions we can review this.
+In the beginning, counselling works best when we meet regularly because it builds trust and a feeling of safety, therefore creating an environment where you feel relaxed enough to talk honestly and freely.
+Once you reach a place of feeling more in control we can review this.

 I am available to you at our scheduled weekly time only.
 In the case of an emergency you can call your GP, or the Samaritans on 116 123, or the Sussex Mental Health Line on 0800 0309 500.